dkarthe/webjeda-blog/_posts/2016-01-12-how-to-sync-files-folders-with-github.md

 Change the branch to gh-pages and see if the files you synced are present in that branch.

-Now click on settings and look for **Github Pages** section where you will see a green check mark with a ugly looking URL next to it.
+Now click on settings and look for **Github Pages** section where you will see a green check mark with an ugly looking URL next to it.
 Hit that URL.
 You should see your website hosted!
 {: .clear}